tighug/achernar-flow-data-generator/README.md

 5. Rename a few "Network\_..." directories to "network\_..." in `lvn/`
 6. Run `yarn start`
 7. Get csv files in the `out/`

+## Contributing

+Please open issues and pull requests for new features, questions, and bug fixes.

+### Requirements

+- `yarn v1.22.10`

 ## License